-By t By the end of the course student should be able to: 1.
+By t the end of the course student should be able to: 1.
 Find efficiency of DC Machine 2.
 Find Regulation and Efficiency of Single phase Transformer 3.
-Analyze the performance of Induction Motors 4.
-Understand working of synchronous machine 5.
-Understand basic concepts of Electric Power System
+Analyze the performance of Induction Motors.
+4. Acquire the knowledge of synchronous machine.
+5. Apply the basic concepts of Electric Power System.